-Let us briefly discuss the solvency constraint $n{\ell,t} \geq 0$ in (8).
+Let us briefly discuss the solvency constraint $n{\ell,t} \geq 0$ in (3).
 This constraint says that agents cannot borrow more than the market value of their capital, and since there are no other assets besides capital, one can think of $n{\ell,t} \geq 0$ as the "natural borrowing limit."
-While assuming such a solvency constraint is relatively standard in infinite-horizon dynamic trading models, we analyze some microfoundations for this assumption in Appendix B, to provide more comfort that the solvency constraint is natural and minimal.
+Intuitively, a sequence of negative shocks can completely destroy an agent's capital stock leaving them without any assets to repay their debts; hence, a net worth buffer must be maintained to assure debt repayments in the worst-case scenario.
+While assuming such a solvency constraint is relatively standard in infinite-horizon dynamic trading models, we analyze some microfoundations for this assumption in Appendix A, to provide more comfort that the solvency constraint is natural and minimal.
 In these microfoundations, we assume a No-Ponzi condition (eventual debt repayment) and a net worth lower bound which can be arbitrarily negative but finite.